The-OpenROAD-Project/OpenROAD-flow-scripts/tools/AutoTuner/README.md

 NOTE: This tutorial requires a working NFS server.

-To access the NFS mount point in the Ray cluster we use a NFS helm chart.
+To access the NFS mount point in the Ray cluster, we use a NFS helm chart.
 You need to modify the helm chart with the information about your server IP and mount point path.

 ### Install NFS Kubernetes provisioner